 - Exposed body piercing(s), including skin-colored bars are not permitted in the clinic or lab setting. - Maximum two earrings are permitted per-ear in the clinical setting.
-Dangling earrings are not permitted in the clinical setting. - Gauges must be flesh colored. - Necklaces, watches, rings, or other types of jewelry fomites may not be worn in the clinical setting. - Exception: Medical identification jewelry may be worn if protective procedures are taken by the clinician.
-Communication with cohort coordinator about the need for exceptions prior to the start of the semester or as soon as a need arises.
+Dangling earrings are not permitted in the clinical setting. - Gauges must be flesh colored if unable to remove for the clinical session.

+- Necklaces, watches, rings, or other types of jewelry fomites may not be worn in the clinical setting by all faculty, staff, and students. - Exception: Medical identification jewelry may be worn if protective procedures are taken by the clinician.
+Communicate with cohort coordinator and Program Director about the need for exceptions prior to the start of the semester or as soon as a need arises.